 WIC in Vermont is administered by the Department of Health.
 WIC Nutrition Services are available throughout the state at our twelve Local Health Offices and smaller WIC clinic sites near you.

-Pregnant women, new mothers, infants and children up to age 5 can enroll in WIC if their household income is less than $876 per week for a family of four, or if they are receiving Medicaid or Dr. Dynasaur, SNAP or Reach-Up.
+Pregnant women, new mothers, infants and children up to age 5 can enroll in WIC if their household income is less than $893 per week for a family of four, or if they are receiving Medicaid or Dr. Dynasaur, 3SquaresVT/SNAP or Reach-Up.
 Women and children must live in Vermont and meet income and nutrition guidelines to be eligible for WIC.
-Fathers, grandparents and foster parents may apply for children who are in their care.
+Dads, grandparents and foster parents can apply for children who are in their care.

 To be eligible for WIC, you must meet all the following requirements: